Santa Catarina (state): Economy

 The three Southern States of the country are responsible for 95% of the national apple production, and Santa Catarina tops, competing with the Rio Grande do Sul.
 The São Joaquim region is responsible for 35% of the apple planting.

 Santa Catarina is also a national leader in the production of onions.
-In 2017, it produced 630 thousand tons, especially in the municipalities of Alfredo Wagner, Angelina and Rancho Queimado.
+In 2017, it produced 630,000 tons, especially in the municipalities of Alfredo Wagner, Angelina and Rancho Queimado.

-In banana production, Santa Catarina was the 4th largest national producer in 2018.
+In banana production, Santa Catarina was the fourth-largest national producer in 2018.

-Santa Catarina was the third largest producer of garlic in Brazil in 2018, with a planted area of approximately two thousand hectares.
+Santa Catarina was the third-largest producer of garlic in Brazil in 2018, with a planted area of approximately two thousand hectares.
 The Curitibanos region is the largest producer in the state.

 Santa Catarina is one of the few states in the country that cultivate barley.
 In the 2007–2011 period, the state had 2.5% of national production.
 The cultivation was concentrated in the microregions of Canoinhas (57.6%), Curitibanos (26.5%) and Xanxerê (11.5%).
-It's also one of the few states that cultivate wheat, due to its favourable climate.
-In 2019 the estimated production of the state was 150 thousand tons, still small compared to the 2.3 million tons produced by both Rio Grande do Sul and Paraná.
-Since the country has to import these 2 cereals in high volume every year, the State has been trying to stimulate the production of winter grain crops with incentive programs.
+It is also one of the few states that cultivate wheat, due to its favourable climate.
+In 2019 the estimated production of the state was 150,000 tons, still small compared to the 2.3 million tons produced by both Rio Grande do Sul and Paraná.
+Since the country has to import these two cereals in high volume every year, the state has been trying to stimulate the production of winter grain crops with incentive programs.

-Santa Catarina produced close to 100 thousand tons of yerba mate in 2018, mainly in the cities of Chapecó and Canoinhas.
+Santa Catarina produced close to 100,000 tons of yerba mate in 2018, mainly in the cities of Chapecó and Canoinhas.

-The state had an annual production of about 23 thousand tons of grapes in 2019, with 86% of the state production located in the municipalities of Caçador, Pinheiro Preto, Tangará and Videira.
-Most of the national production, however, is located in Rio Grande do Sul (664.2 thousand tons in 2018).
+The state had an annual production of about 23,000 tons of grapes in 2019, with 86% of the state production located in the municipalities of Caçador, Pinheiro Preto, Tangará and Videira.
+Most of the national production, however, is located in Rio Grande do Sul (664,200 tons in 2018).

 Santa Catarina is the largest producer of pork in Brazil.
-The State is responsible for 28.38% of the country's slaughter and 40.28% of Brazilian pork exports.
+The state is responsible for 28.38% of the country's slaughter and 40.28% of Brazilian pork exports.
 The number of pigs in Brazil was 41.1 million in 2017.
 Santa Catarina had 19.7% of the total.

 The number of chickens in Brazil was 1.4 billion in 2017.
-Santa Catarina had 10.8% of the national total, the 4th largest in the country.
+Santa Catarina had 10.8% of the national total, the fourth largest in the country.

-Brazil is the fifth largest milk producer in the world, having produced almost 34 billion liters in 2018, 4% of world production.
+Brazil is the fifth-largest milk producer in the world, having produced almost 34 billion liters in 2018, 4% of world production.
 Santa Catarina was responsible for 8.78% of the national production, almost 3 billion liters of milk.
 In the production of chicken eggs, Santa Catarina represented 4.58% of the national total, which was 3.6 billion dozens in 2018.
-The State alone was responsible for 165 million dozens.
+The state alone was responsible for 165 million dozens.